akalmykov/wp-content-copy-protection/readme.txt

 Once again, navigate to Line: 35 in the fwpconsec.php file and change it there.
 The current color code is: #FFF000 (Yellow).
 You can also change your font and font size here.

+= Why did you Decide to Re-enable Text Selection ? =

+The text selection function was re-enabled simply to give users more "freedom" (knowing that even with text selection - they are still unable to actually copy any selected text).
+This way, the users are also LESS aware of the actual protection running in the backend (in hope of decreasing bounce rate).

 == Changelog ==